How to use Zendesk Explore recipes to measure Answer Bot resolutions

 -

-A better way to measure Answer Bot resolutions
+A complementary way to measure Answer Bot resolutions

 Finally see your real resolution rate

-eesel AI does more than just count article clicks.
-It actually understands the context of a conversation.
-It learns from all your past tickets, macros, and can even connect to other knowledge sources you use, like Confluence or Google Docs.
-Because of this, it can measure true automated resolutions with much greater accuracy.
+eesel AI works within the Zendesk ecosystem to help you understand the context of a conversation even more deeply.
+It learns from your past tickets and macros, and can even connect to other knowledge sources you use, like Confluence or Google Docs.

 -